 Schiaparelli became a foreign member of the Royal Society on November 29, 1896.
 The famous fashion designer Elsa Schiaparelli was his niece.
 He died on July 4, 1910, in Milan, at age 75.

-At yovisto, you may be interested in a lecture entitled Life on Mars?
+At yovisto academic video search, you may be interested in a lecture entitled Life on Mars?
 Let`s look in the caves by Dr Penelope Boston.

 References and Further Reading: